curtisackland/music-library-manager/README.md

 cp .env.example .env
 ~~~

-Then to run vite use
+Then to run Vite use
 ~~~bash
 cd service-consumer
 npm run dev